maksmaisak/htn/decorator.md

 ### ReceiveExecutionStart

-Called when execution of the underlying task or subnetwork begins.
+Called when execution of the underlying node begins execution.

 ### ReceiveTick

-Tick function, called for as long as the underlying task or subnetwork is executing.
+Tick function, called each tick for as long as the underlying task or subnetwork is executing.

 ### ReceiveExecutionFinish

-Called when execution of the underlying task or subnetwork finishes.
+Called when execution of the underlying node finishes execution.

+### ReceiveOnPlanExecutionStarted

+Called when a plan containing this node begins executing.
+Together with `ReceiveOnPlanExecutionFinished`, this can be used to lock resources or notify other characters/systems about what the AI indends to do in the plan before this node actually begins executing. (e.g. reserve a specific movement target to prevent others from moving to it).

+?> If called from inside this function, the [worldstate manipulation functions](manipulating-worldstates.md) will work with the worldstate with which this plan step finished planning.<br>That worldstate cannot be modified further from this function.

+### ReceiveOnPlanExecutionFinished

+Called when a plan containing this node finishes executing, for any reason.
+This is called even if the plan was aborted before this node could execute.

+?> If called from inside this function, the [worldstate manipulation functions](manipulating-worldstates.md) will work with the worldstate with which this plan step finished planning.<br>That worldstate cannot be modified further from this function.